 There are plenty of better, cheaper places around Parque Kennedy.
-One thing you’ve got to try while in Peru is Chifa.
+One thing you’ve got to try while backpacking Peru is Chifa.
 It’s basically the Peruvian style of Chinese food, and it’s pretty damn good.

 If you didn’t hit one of the breweries on your first night in town, go ahead and check one or two out tonight.
 My personal favourite is BarBarian.
 They’ve got some fantastic brews, cool art on the walls, and they usually play great tunes.

 Day Three: Choose Your Own Adventure